Some of the people who have helped this project

 Scott Hauser, Don Heyrich, Dana Greenburg, Katia and Will Kramer; Scott Kimmitt, Catie Mains, Rusty Post, Steve Rock and Barbara Dragul; Bill Sanderson, Cat and Micheal Thompson, Marti Walker, and Frank Ensign.

-The Evergreen State College Academic Computing staff, particularly Mike Simmons; Anthropologist Mark Papworth, my angel/advisor at Oberlin and Evergreen.
+The Evergreen State College Academic Computing staff, particularly Mike Simmons and Pete Pietras; Anthropologist Mark Papworth, my angel/advisor at Oberlin and Evergreen.

 Barbara and John Richardson, Emi Ireland, Liz Burgess and John MacNower.

-The Greater Washington Area Unitarian Universalist Social Justice Council and the members of River Road Unitarian Universalist Congregation including Bob Johnsen, Rev. Bill Muray, Ted Overman, Susan Kinoy, Helen Popenoe, Margory Ware and John M. Richardson.
+The social justice council of the Greater Washington Association of Unitarian Universalist Congregations and the members of River Road Unitarian Universalist Congregation including Bob Johnsen, Rev. Bill Muray, Ted Overman, Susan Kinoy, Helen Popenoe, Margory Ware and John M. Richardson.

 Fair-share Spending was developed and tested by current and former members of Twin Oaks Community: co-founder Kat Kinkade, Trade-Off Game innovator Prof. Henry Hammer, quota co-inventor Keenan Dakota, facilitator Tree Bressen, gamer Jess Little, and activator Paxus Calta who introduced me to Dr. Schneck.
 Robert Tupelo-Schneck invented and implemented the best system for Fair-share Spending.